 Trends and developments

 Although many jurisdictions across the Asia-Pacific region are less active in imposing sanctions than their counterparts in the West, there are pockets of activity that are worth monitoring.
-In particular, it is expected that jurisdictions that are more closely aligned to the United States (such as Japan, Singapore and Australia) may impose further sanctions as result of the Russia–Ukraine conflict.
+In particular, it is expected that jurisdictions that are more closely aligned to the United States (such as Japan, Singapore and Australia) may continue imposing sanctions as result of the Russia–Ukraine conflict.
 The autonomous sanctions regime in Australia has been constantly evolving in light of this conflict.

 Criminal liability risks